When Explanations Lie: Why Many Modified BP Attributions Fail: Proof of Theorem 1

 The matrices $\bar{A}_1,\bar{A}_2,\bar{A}_3,...$ define a sequence of non-negative square matrices that fulfill the conditions in \cite{friedland2006convergence} and therefore converge to a rank-1 matrix.

-Our proof requires no knowledge of algebraic geometry and uses the cosine similarity to show convergence.
+We provide another proof using the cosine similarity to show convergence.
 First, we outline the conditions on the matrix sequence $A_n$.
 Then, we state the theorem again and sketch our proof to give the reader a better overview.
-Finally, we prove the theorem in 5 steps.
+Finally, we prove the theorem in 4 steps.

 \paragraph{Conditions on $A_n$} The first obvious condition is that the $(A_n)_{n\in \mathbb{N}}$ is a sequence of non-negative matrices such that $A_i$, $A_{i+1}$ have the correct size to be multiplied together.
 Secondly, as we calculate angles between column vector in our proof, no column of $A_n$ should be zero.
 The angle between a zero vector and any other vector is undefined.
-Finally, the size of $A_n$ should not increase infinitely, i.e. an upper bound on the size of the $A_i$'s exists such that $A_i\in \mathbb{R}^{m\times l}$ where $m,l\leq L$ for some $L\in \mathbb{N}$.
+Furthermore, we assume that the entries of $A_n$ cannot grow infinitely.
+They are bound such that $||\va||_1 \le L \in \R^+$ for all column vectors $\va$ of any $A_n$.
+Finally, the size of $A_n$ should not increase infinitely, i.e. an upper bound on the size of the $A_i$'s exists such that $A_i\in \mathbb{R}^{m\times k}$ where $m,k\leq K$ for some $K\in \mathbb{N}$.